Smoked Baby Back Ribs

 The great thing about having your family favorite recipes in an online blog is that everyone always has access to them AND that you can improve them when you come across something that makes a great recipe even greater.
 That’s exactly what I am doing today, after a follower messaged me suggesting that his smoker must work much different than mine.

 Of course, that is always true with every cooking method.
 Ovens, grills, and smokers all have some degree of variation in heating capability, smoke volume, and the thermostats attached to these devices.
 Also, most recipes are simply timing based.
 To me, most recipes are BS, like the 3, 2, 1 popular rib recipe.
 (3 hours of smoke, two hours wrapped in foil and 1 hour back on the smoker with sauce on).
-They may work but the only way to make them perfect is with an accurate temperature gauge.
-(Variation exists in all things including grills, weather and the meat itself.
+Variation exists in all things including grills, weather and the meat.

 pig